fabian-thomas/ParanoidOneDriveBackup/README.md

 currently not supported as a service (coming soon)

+## Configuration

-## MS Graph
+### MS Graph

 The application uses the Microsoft Graph API to backup your files.

 You can try using my registered app with the client id: ------------------------------------------------------------------------------

 If this client id does not work for you, you can register your own app following [this article](https://docs.microsoft.com/de-de/graph/auth-register-app-v2).
-Make sure that `https://login.microsoftonline.com/common/oauth2/nativeclient` is activated as redirect URI and that the checkbox "Default client type" is on "Yes" (both settings can be found at the "Authentication" tab).
+Make sure that `https://login.microsoftonline.com/common/oauth2/nativeclient` is activated as redirect URI and that the checkbox "Default client type" is on "Yes" (both settings can be found in the "Authentication" tab).

 Additionally you need to specify the necessary scopes of your the application.
-You can do that at the "API permissions" tab.
+You can do that in the "API permissions" tab.
 Search for the scopes that are specified in the default config file and add them to your app's permissions.
 Finally copy the client id at the "Overview" tab and insert it in your config file.

+### Ignore File

+The ignore file works just like [gitignore](https://git-scm.com/docs/gitignore).
+All files or folders that match the rules in the ignore file are not being downloaded.

 ## Implementation Notes

 - The config file is stored at:
   - `~/.config/ParanoidOneDriveBackup/config.json` (Linux)
   - `%localappdata%/ParanoidOneDriveBackup/config.json` (Windows)
+- The ignore file is stored at:
+  - `~/.config/ParanoidOneDriveBackup/ignore` (Linux)
+  - `%localappdata%/ParanoidOneDriveBackup/ignore` (Windows)
 - The token cache file is stored at:
   - `~/.cache/ParanoidOneDriveBackup/token_cache.bin3` (Linux)
   - `%localappdata%/ParanoidOneDriveBackup/token_cache.bin3` (Windows)
+- The deleting of the oldest backups operates on the folder names of the backups so it's safe to just rename a backup folder to keep it "forever".
+Folders with invalid suffixes are being ignored.